In World First, Scientists Turn Carbon Dioxide Back Into Coal

-When it comes to carbon capture and storage, researchers have been getting creative turning carbon dioxide into everything from CO to oxalic acid for processing rare earth elements.
-Now, it seems they are going back to its source turning it into solid coal.
+When it comes to carbon capture and storage, researchers have been getting creative by turning carbon dioxide into everything from carbon monoxide (CO) for the use in industrial processes to oxalic acid for processing rare earth elements.
+Now, it seems they are going back to its source, turning it into solid coal.

 Back to carbon particles

-In a world-first breakthrough, a research team led by RMIT University in Melbourne, Australia, has developed a new technique that can convert CO2 back into particles of carbon, decreasing pollution by removing greenhouse gases from our environment.
+In a world-first breakthrough, a research team led by RMIT University in Melbourne, Australia developed a technique that can convert CO2 back into particles of carbon, decreasing pollution by removing greenhouse gases from our environment.

 The solution offers a more viable approach than many of today's carbon capture and storage systems that compress CO2 into a liquid form with the aim of injecting it underground.
 These approaches have many technical and safety issues and are also very costly.